tale-toul/OCP4baremetalIPI/README.md

 ### Connecting to the VMs with virt-manager

-This instructions can be applied when the physical host is an AWS metal instance, for other cases, adpat accordingly.
+These instructions can be applied when the physical host is an AWS metal instance, for other cases, adpat accordingly.

 Add the ec2-user to the libvirt group:
 ```